andiubaid09/Exploratory-Data-Analysis/Network Flow IoT/README.md

 - **Visualizations**
   - Histograms and boxplots of traffic features
   - Pie chart of label distribution
-  - Bar plots for port usage by label
+  - Bar plots for port_no usage by label

 ---